mslinn/jekyll_plugin_support/README.md

 The letter `x` is pronounced {{x}}.
 Similarly, the letters `y` and `z` are pronounced {{y}} and {{z}}.
 ```

+## `no_arg_parsing` Optimization

+If your tag or block plugin only needs access to the raw arguments passed from the web page,
+without tokenization, and you expect that the plugin might be invoked with large amounts of text,
+derive your plugin from `JekyllBlockNoArgParsing` or `JekyllTagNoArgParsing`.

 ## Subclass Attribution